DrewsterJ/Nameless-Defence/README.md

 ## Acknowledgments
 N/A

+## Discussion
+Please see the [discussions](https://github.com/DrewsterJ/Nameless-Defence/discussions) section for discussing new ideas, concerns, etc.

 ## License
 Nameless Defence is open-source and licensed under the MIT License.
 You are free to use, modify, and distribute the game as per the terms of the MIT License.
 See the [LICENSE](LICENSE) file for details.